minhuyen/intoidi/README.md

 (full instructions bellow)

-  1. Copy you mezzanine project files under wsgi directory.
+  1. If you already have, copy you mezzanine project files under wsgi directory.

-  2. Adjust your custom Django / Mezzanine settings in the #project_override_settings.py#
+  2. Adjust your custom Django / Mezzanine settings in the **project_override_settings.py** and additional dependencies in **setup.py**

-  3. and git push or sftp your changes to Openshift.
+  3. And git push or sftp your changes to Openshift.

+  4. Wait a while, then SSH into Openshift and execute the DB initialization (see bellow)

+  5. Enjoy

 Under wsgi subfolder these files are crucial for the Mezzanine working on the Openshift: